Parenting with a health condition – overcoming the challenges.

 – Take five minutes each day when you do have the energy to revel in the love you have for your child.
 Just be with them and do whatever it is that they want to do.
 Let them feel all that attention just for them, in that moment.
 So if it starts to unravel at the end of the day, they remember subconsciously the moment you shared.

-To read more on this topic, Chapter 21 of Two Steps Forward – Embracing Life with a Brain Tumor is written specifically on parenting with a health condition as it definitely adds another paradigm to parenting itself!
+To read more on this topic, Two Steps Forward Chapter 21 Being a Parent is written specifically on parenting with a health condition as it definitely adds another paradigm to parenting itself!

 Would love to hear from any other parents as to how they have personally managed with a health condition.